haddocking/haddock3/DISCLAIMER.md

   - alascan

 Commercial use of any of the above module in a HADDOCK3 workflow will thus require a proper CNS license.
-It is your responsibility as a user to make sure you have such a licence.
+It is your responsibility as a user to make sure you have such a license.